Yields 15 Slices

 I like to present mine as if they were attending a formal dinner.
 "Announcing Mrs. Piggy Piggy, with her escort Honey Ricotta" - They are a progressive couple. ;)

-No matter how you decide to arrange your plate, they will be gone before you know it!
-That said, I am off to enjoy these myself, and listen to the sounds of "mmmm" coming from my dining room!
-Till next time foodies!
+No matter how you decide to arrange your plate, they will be gone before you know it, with those guest smiles to show for it!
+Until next time foodies!